gtag('config', 'UA-143572265-1');

 What treatments are available at Back To Health Wellness?

 Our approach is more holistic than medical.
 We offer Chiropractic, Osteopathy and Massage services to help with facet joint pain.
 Other alternative treatment includes low level laser therapy.
 Treatment starts with a proper diagnosis.
-It can sometimes be mistakenly diagnosed as a herniated or slipped disc, therefore, a careful examination is required beforehand.
+Doctors can sometimes mistake it for a herniated or slipped disc, so they must carefully examine the patient beforehand.

 At Back to Health Wellness Clinic in Guildford, we make it our priority to relieve your pain and help you get back to your normal life.
 In order to meet our clients specific and individual needs, we provide a wide range of services, including treatment for other common neck and back pain conditions such as slipped discs, sacroiliac joint pain, cervical and lumbar spondylosis and more.